tonsky/tonsky.me/site/blog/unicode/index.md

 As you can guess, different languages use different internal string representations (UTF-32, UTF-16, UTF-8) and report length in whatever units they store characters in (ints, shorts, bytes).

 BUT!
-If you ask any normal person, one that isn’t burdened with computers internals, they’ll give you a straight answer: 1.
+If you ask any normal person, one that isn’t burdened with computer internals, they’ll give you a straight answer: 1.
 The length of <code class="emoji">🤦🏼‍♂️</code> string is 1.

-That’s what extended grapheme clusters are all about: what _humans_ percieve as a single character.
+That’s what extended grapheme clusters are all about: what _humans_ perceive as a single character.
 And in this case, <code class="emoji">🤦🏼‍♂️</code> is undoubtedly a single character.

 The fact that <code class="emoji">🤦🏼‍♂️</code> consists of 5 codepoints (`U+1F926 U+1F3FB U+200D U+2642 U+FE0F`) is mere implementation detail.
-It should not be breaked apart, it should not be counted as multiple characters, text cursor should not be positioned inside it, it shouldn’t be partially selected, etc. For all intents and purposes, this is an atomic unit of text.
+It should not be broken apart, it should not be counted as multiple characters, the text cursor should not be positioned inside it, it shouldn’t be partially selected, etc.

+For all intents and purposes, this is an atomic unit of text.
 Any other representations do more harm than good.

 The only modern language that gets it right is Swift: